Overview

 Department of Cell and Systems Biology

-0/170 spots leftThe University of Toronto Department of Cell and Systems Biology has generously offered to provide 50% off tickets for 6 interested cell and systems biology students.
-In order to receive this benefit, please purchase the ticket with promo code "UOFTCSB_25!".
+0/10 spots leftThe University of Toronto Department of Cell and Systems Biology has generously offered to provide 50% off tickets for 6 interested cell and systems biology students.
+In order to receive this benefit, please purchase the ticket with promo code "UOFT_CSB26".

 Department of Chemistry

-0/6 spots leftThe University of Toronto Department of Chemistry has generously offered to provide free tickets for 10 interested chemistry undergraduate students.
-In order to receive this benefit, please purchase the ticket with promo code "UOFTCHEMISTRY_25!".
+3/6 spots leftThe University of Toronto Department of Chemistry has generously offered to provide free tickets for 10 interested chemistry students.
+In order to receive this benefit, please purchase the ticket with promo code "UOFT_CHEM26".

 Department of Computer Science